mbilotta/julia/README.md

 ### Setting equivalent parameters across different plugins

-It may happen that formula and representation (e.g.) have homonym parameters with the exact same meaning (e.g.: `bailout`).
+It may happen that formula and representation (e.g.) have equivalent parameters with the exact same name and meaning (e.g.: `bailout`).
 In this case we might want to set these parameters consistently:

     juliac.exe generate -n Double -f Mandelbrot -r MuEncy -W 800 -H 600 -o muency.png *.bailout=100

 ### JIM output

 To save in JIM format, just append the `.jim` extension to the output file name.

+Currently it is not possible to save a partial rendering when using the CLI (it is only possible when using the GUI).
+I will try to address this limitation in the next releases.

 ### JIM input